Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs

 Alternative versions to the original formulation of the model have also been studied recently. \cite{Article:Flores-Contro2024b} consider losses that are subtracted from the household\rq s capital, rather than prorated as in the original model.
 Under this variation of the model, the authors evaluate the impact of (subsidised) microinsurance on the trapping probability.
 Similarly, \cite{Article:Flores-Contro2024a} consider a risk process that incorporates ideas from the Omega model, originally introduced in \cite{Article:Albrecher2011}.
 Given this novel model structure, the authors gauge the effects of direct capital CTs on the trapping probability and the probability of households becoming extremely poor.

 In contrast with prior studies, this article examines the model through the lens of stochastic optimal control theory.
 It assesses the expected discounted cost borne by the government to ensure households remain above the poverty threshold (i.e., the expected discounted capital injections or direct capital transfers).
 Using dynamic programming techniques \citep{Article:Bellman1954}, we derive the Hamilton-Jacobi-Bellman (HJB) equation corresponding to this control problem.
 When a classical solution satisfying the appropriate boundary conditions exists then it is the optimal value function for the problem.
 However, such solutions are not always guaranteed, prompting the consideration of weaker solution concepts (namely, \textit{viscosity solutions}, as introduced by \cite{Article:Crandall1983}).
 Viscosity solutions have since become a standard tool in control optimisation problems; see, for example, \cite{InCo:Soner1988}, \cite{Book:Bardi1997}, and \cite{Book:Fleming2006}.
 For a comprehensive overview of stochastic control theory in insurance, refer to \cite{Book:Schmidli2007} and \cite{Book:Azcue2014}.
 In certain specific settings, closed-form solutions are attainable.
-In this paper, we derive explicit closed-form expressions for the optimal cost in these cases.
-It is important to emphasize that the present study is purely theoretical in nature.
+It is important to emphasise that the present study is purely theoretical in nature.
 It does not rely on any empirical data; instead, it develops and analyses a conceptual model to explore CT programmes.